Levent-Batakci/Gamified-Calendar/README.md

 ## Getting Started

 Start by understanding what the project is [all about](https://github.com/Levent-Batakci/Gamified-Calendar/blob/main/docs/About.md).

-Then go through either the [Onboarding](https://github.com/Levent-Batakci/Gamified-Calendar/blob/main/docs/UserGuide.md) steps.
+To try out the product, checkout the [user guide](https://github.com/Levent-Batakci/Gamified-Calendar/blob/main/docs/UserGuide.md).
-And finally read through the [contributor guide](https://github.com/Levent-Batakci/Gamified-Calendar/blob/main/docs/ContributorGuide.md).
+And finally, if you want to contribute, read through the [contributor guide](https://github.com/Levent-Batakci/Gamified-Calendar/blob/main/docs/ContributorGuide.md).

-If you're curious, check out the [webapp demo](https://github.com/Levent-Batakci/Gamified-Calendar/blob/main/docs/WebappDemo.md) details.
+If you're just curious or can't get the webapp to work, check out the [webapp demo](https://github.com/Levent-Batakci/Gamified-Calendar/blob/main/docs/WebappDemo.md) details.

 ## Project Setup Checklist